Assessing the Interpretability of Programmatic Policies with Large Language Models: Empirical Methodology

 \section{Empirical Methodology}

-The primary goal of our evaluation is to check whether the \li\ scores correlate with the interpretability of a given set of programs.
+The primary objective of our evaluation is to check whether the \li\ scores correlate with the interpretability of a given set of programs.
 We rely on methods from the static obfuscation literature~\cite{collberg2009surreptitious} to generate programs with different levels of interpretability.
 Static obfuscation algorithms have the goal of transforming a program before it starts running into less interpretable programs, with the goal of making it harder for adversarial agents to gain knowledge of the program by reading its implementation.
-For that, we consider semantics-preserving obfuscation transformations, where we can control the degree in which a program is obfuscated.
-We hypothesize that the \li\ scores will correlate with the degree of obfuscation of a set of programs.
+For that, we consider semantics-preserving obfuscation transformations, where we can control the degree to which a program is obfuscated.
+We hypothesize that \li\ scores correlate with the degree of obfuscation of a set of programs.

-We consider two instances of \li: one for evaluating the interpretability of programs that encode solutions to programming tasks; and another for evaluating programmatic policies~\cite{MarinoMoraesToledoLelis} for playing MicroRTS, a real-time strategy game~\cite{ontanon2018first}.
-We provide the complete set of prompts used in our experiments in the Appendix.
-All experiments used ChatGPT-4~\cite{openai2023chatgpt}.
+We consider two instances of \li: one for evaluating the interpretability of programs that encode solutions to programming tasks; and another for evaluating programmatic policies~\cite{MarinoMoraesToledoLelis} for playing MicroRTS, a real-time strategy game~\cite{ontanon2018first}. \textbf{We provide the complete set of prompts used in our experiments in the Supplementary Materials.} All experiments used GPT-4~\cite{openai2023gpt4}.
+We use $k = 5$ in all our experiments.